tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 “What about the security cameras?”
 I asked.

 “We checked them right after Finch told us where you went,” Agent Rodriguez said.
 “The only interaction between you two is the exchanging of a few words before he walks off.
-Then you go to a blind spot in the hall and emerge with Agent Hansen’s security card.”
+Then you go to a blind spot in the hall and emerge with Agent Silva's security card.”

 “Damn it!”
 I took a few irritated breaths before I said, “I understand.
 I’m just glad what happened didn’t result in any casualties.
 We’ll just have to be strong and show him he can’t win.”